floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="modifiers..arrow"></a>

 ### modifiers~arrow
-Modifier used to move the `arrowElement` on the edge of the popper to make sure it's always between the popper and its reference element.
+This modifier is used to move the `arrowElement` of the popper to make sure it is positioned between the reference element and its popper element.
-It will use the CSS outer size of the `arrowElement` element to know how many pixels of conjuction are needed.
+It will read the outer size of the `arrowElement` node to detect how many pixels of conjuction are needed.

+It has no effect if no `arrowElement` is provided.

 **Kind**: inner property of <code>[modifiers](#modifiers)</code>